 However, Ricardian Contracts are based on pre-defined and pre-agreed legal contracts.
 Pre-agreed and legally binding means when the time arrives, you can produce those to the judges in the court.
 Ricardian Contract can at least let the arbiters decide about the original intent as well as obligations.

-On the other hand, the technology is still under the full development phase.
+On the other hand, the technology is still in the full development phase.
 The legal framework that revolves around Ricardian contracts is still lagging as we seek more clarity.

 Yes, there are some Ricardian Contract examples.
 One of the prime Ricardian Contract examples is OpenBazaar.
 As the name reflects, it is an open online marketplace where you can buy and sell anything.
 This platform currently uses Ricardian Contracts when the two parties exchange goods as a primary tool to track the liability of the parties.

-This makes the platform very secure for the users.
+This makes the platform very secure for users.
 Why?
-Because if the case of scam or breach of contract, one party can have legal document and record to produce in the court of the law.
+Because in the case of scam or breach of contract, one party can have legal document and record to produce in the court of the law.

-This is why Ricardian Contracts can have a major use in the e-commerce industry, adding another layer of security for users.
-You can read more about the use of Ricardian Contracts on OpenBazaar and how they implemented the concept on their blog as well.
+This is why Ricardian Contracts can have major use cases in the e-commerce industry, adding another layer of security for users.

-As a Ricardian Contract determines responsibility or in legal terms, the liability of one party when trading with another party, the applications are vast.
-This is why most experts believe that the use of Ricardian contracts on EOS will only go mainstream in near future.
+As a Ricardian Contract determines responsibility or, in legal terms, the liability of one party when trading with another party, the applications are vast.
+This is why most experts believe that the use of Ricardian contracts on EOS will only go mainstream in the near future.

 It is still early days for Ricardian contracts as the use of these contracts is new.
 They recently become part of the EOS ecosystem.
 However, as the blockchain evolves along with Ricardian Contracts, we can have a better picture of the future in the next few months.